 - Grid and dowel pins provide quick and repeatable instrument positioning

 - Positioning from control panel or jog switches at platform

 - Ethernet and/or RS-232 connections available for instruments

 - Modular for easy assembly

-- X-axis is horizontal and parallel to beam with up to 10 meters of travel.
+- X-axis is horizontal and parallel to beam with up to 10 meters (32.8 feet) of travel

-- Y-axis is horizontal and perpendicular to beam with 1 meter of travel
+- Y-axis is horizontal and perpendicular to beam with 1 meter (3.28 feet) of travel

-- Z-axis is vertical with 30 cm of travel
+- Z-axis is vertical with 30 centimeters of travel

 - R-axis rotates about a vertical axis with 360 degrees of travel

 - Power - 120/220 VAC, 50/60 Hz

 - Instrument jigs and fixtures available for over 50 instruments.
 Custom jigs can be provided